Pitch side etiquette guidance

 As we look ahead to the 2026 season, we’re putting a renewed emphasis on something that elevates every match, team and player: sportsmanship.

-Creating a respectful, enjoyable environment isn’t just about how we play, it’s also about how we communicate, how we handle the tough moments, and how we support each other.
+Creating a respectful, enjoyable atmosphere isn’t just about how we play.
+It’s about how we communicate, how we handle tough moments, and how we support each other, on and off the field.

 Pitch Side Etiquette: What to Keep in Mind